ADAS SYSTEM PROPOSED BY ENGINEERS TO ASSIST DRIVERS

 With that in mind, Lin and his team integrated physics models of vehicle dynamics and ADAS command models.
 They ran simulations on this combined information, and analyzed how control from different, independent vehicle systems might influence the vehicle trajectory as it changes lanes.

-They found that the steering system caused the simulated to undershoot, while the brake system overshot.
+They found that the steering system caused the simulated vehicle to undershoot, while the brake system overshot.

 "On the other hand, the 'coordinated control' strategy successfully damped out the deviation errors, and gave much greater precision in following the intended trajectory," Lin wrote.